TGA-Stock/Hardware-Store-Inventory-App/hardware_inventory_app.md

 - Change some simple style elements.
 - Test and publish your application.

-**Important Note**: It is good practice to save and run your local application frequently.
+> **Important Note:** It is good practice to save and run your local application frequently.
 ---

 ## 4 Procedure